 2024 LIHEAP Application Date: Sunday, December 1, 2024

 All LIHEAP applicants are served on a first-come, first serve basis by each agency for the counties they serve.

 The program operates until the end of April of the following year or until funding runs out, whichever comes first.

 It is important that you apply as early to the application as possible to avoid funding running out.

 Georgia LIHEAP Application Process

-To locate the Community Action Agency in your county, please go to the use the agency finder tool on Georgia Community Action Association (GCAA) website listed below:
+To locate the Community Action Agency in your county, please go to the use the agency finder tool on Georgia Community Action Association (GCAA) website listed below.

 Find your Georgia LIHEAP Location – GCAA Agency Finder